 Delivers a potent 3,200 lumens and a long beam distance of 250 meters.
 Rechargeable 5000mAh battery provides impressive runtimes.
 Flashlight equips external battery level indicators.
 Includes wall-mounted charger kit.

 An expensive option.
 Battery takes around 6 hours to charge.

 Includes 2 aluminum flashlights and 2 sheaths.
 Water resistant and can survive a 10-foot drop.
 Boasts 5 modes including a strobe.
 Holds a charge for 10 hours on the low setting.
 Uses 1 rechargeable battery (included) or AAA batteries.

 Lens is a bit flimsy.

-Offers 2,200 lumens and 3 light functions – high, low, and strobe.
+Offers 2,200 lumens and 3 light functions: high, low, and strobe.
 Sports an anti-roll top and insulated rubber sleeve.
 Glass lens wears an anti-reflective coating.
 Equips a 10-tap programmable switch.
 CR123A lithium batteries last up to 43 hours on low setting.